eXtended Reality Collaborative (XRC)

-The Charles Sturt University Extended Reality Collaborative is a large-scale initiative led by academics in the Faculty of Arts and Education that will enable next-generation research from interdisciplinary fields using future-focused immersive technology for the public good.
+The Charles Sturt University eXtended Reality Collaborative (XRC) is a large-scale initiative that enables next-generation research from interdisciplinary fields and industry collaboration, using future-focused immersive technology for the public good.

 What is Extended Reality?